Do not take DILANTIN if you:

-Do not take DILANTIN if you are allergic to phenytoin or its inactive ingredients or other anticonvulsants such as CEREBYX (fosphenytoin), PEGANONE (ethotoin), or MESANTOIN (mephenytoin).
+- Are allergic to phenytoin or its inactive ingredients or other anticonvulsants such as CEREBYX (fosphenytoin), PEGANONE (ethotoin), or MESANTOIN (mephenytoin)

 Stopping DILANTIN suddenly can cause serious problems.
 Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop (status epilepticus).

 Do not change your dose of DILANTIN without talking to your healthcare provider.
 Only your doctor can recommend changing your medication.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out by your doctor.